-For this concrete GCD example, we will be using a GCDMMIOBlackBox Verilog module that is defined in the example project.
+For this concrete GCD example, we will be using a GCDMMIOBlackBox Verilog module that is defined in the chipyard project.
 The Scala and Verilog sources follow the prescribed directory layout.

 '''

-generators/example/
+generators/chipyard/

 build.sbt

 src/main/

+'''

+'''

 scala/

+example/

 GCD.scala

 resources/

 vsrc/

 GCDMMIOBlackBox.v

 '''